jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/API-Reference/Introduction/Basic-Concepts.md

 ## Basic concept

-***Storage space (Bucket)***
+**Bucket**

-Storage space is the container you use to store Object, and all objects must belong to a certain storage space.
-You may set and modify the storage space attribute to control the access permission, and these attribute setting directly apply to all objectives in the storage space, so you may complete different management function by flexibly creating different storage spaces.
+Bucket is the container you use to store Object, and all objects must belong to a certain bucket.
+You may set and modify the bucket attribute to control the access permission, and these attribute setting directly apply to all objectives in the bucket, so you may complete different management function by flexibly creating different buckets.

-The inside of the same storage space is flat, there is no concept such as directory of file system, and all files directly belong to their corresponding storage spaces.
+The inside of the same bucket is flat, there is no concept such as directory of file system, and all files directly belong to their corresponding buckets.

-Each user may own multiple storage spaces.
+Each user may own multiple buckets.

-The name of storage space must be unique within the OSS scope, and cannot be modified upon creation.
+The name of bucket must be unique within the OSS scope, and cannot be modified upon creation.

-There’s no limit to the number of objects in the storage space.
+There’s no limit to the number of objects in the bucket.

-The naming specifications of storage spaces are as follows:
+The naming specifications of buckets are as follows:

 1. The length must be between 3-63 characters;